aichholzer/kee/README.md

 ##### Flags

- * `-r|--run 'command'`: Environment variables will be exposed to the sub-process which will run the command.
+ * `-r|--run 'command'`: It will use the current profile.
+Credentials will be exposed to the sub-process which will run the command.
+Additionally, a `./aws/credentials` file will be temporarily populated with these credentials to support legacy requirements.
+(The credentials will be expunged after the command runs).
  * `-t|--temp`: Used in conjunction with `--run`.
 Request a set of temporary credentials and expose them to the sub-process.
+(Available for non-SSO accounts).
  * `--sso`: When adding a new account, set it being SSO.
 When adding SSO accounts, the `AWS CLI` will be invoked to complete the configuration process.